nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 * Conceptual replication, “in which one attempts to repeat an earlier study to determine whether its results were a fluke or are here to stay.”

-* Redefinition: “in which one finds a new meaning or application for an established entity.”
+* Redefinition, “in which one finds a new meaning or application for an established entity.”

 * Forward incrementation, “in which one takes an established paradigm to a higher level.”